chinazaaa/groupfund-backend/RENDER_SETUP.md

      ```env
      RENDER_SERVICE_URL=https://your-app-name.onrender.com
      ```
-   - Replace `your-app-name` with your actual Render service name
+   - Or use your actual Render service URL (with or without trailing slash)

 4. **Save and Deploy** - The cron job will now ping your service every 14 minutes